Skip to Main Content

 Systematic Review versus a Systematic Literature Review!

-The traditional literature review is designed to increase knowledge of and provide a broader overview of a topic area.
-They can take a systematic (consistent and planned) approach depending on how thorough the review needs to be.
-Increasingly review/synthesis types are adopting a more systematic process.
+The traditional literature review (Systematic Literature Review) is designed to increase knowledge of and provide a broader overview of a topic area and is adopting a more systematic approach (planned and consistent).

 A systematic review is a high-level overview of a focused research question using rigorous and reproducible methodologies to systematically search, critically appraise and synthesize the evidence.
 This review type requires an extensive time frame (12-18 months) and involves a team.